SaraAli26/DockerCFG/README.md

 # Docker Learning Resources

-Welcome to the Docker Learning Resources repository!
-This collection of files is designed to help beginners understand and utilize Docker effectively.
+Docker Learning Resources repository!
+This collection of files (All placed in the root) is designed to help you understand the basics of docker.

 ## Contents

-1. **Docker and Standalone Springboot Example**: Start here to explore practical examples and instructions on how to run them.
-This hands-on approach will solidify your understanding of Docker concepts.
+1. **DockerandStandaloneSpringbootExample**: Start here to explore practical examples and instructions on how to run them.
+This hands-on approach will solidify your understanding of Docker concepts, as the application is straightforward and very simple, allowing you to focus on how Docker works.

-2. **Speak in Docker.md**: Once you’ve worked through the code, check out this file for an introduction to Docker terminology and concepts.
+2. **SpeakinDocker.md**: Once you’ve worked through the code, check out this file for an introduction to Docker terminology and concepts.
 Understanding the language of Docker is key to mastering its usage.

 3. **DockerCommonCommands.md**: Familiarize yourself with the most commonly used Docker commands.
 This file provides explanations for each command you’ll frequently use.